sosthenee/Football-computer-vision/README.md

 This video inspired me: https://www.youtube.com/watch?v=GrAdG9r7shU&list=WL&index=42

 # Demo
-See example gif below of the game of Arsenal against Leicester. we can identify all the players + referees, the soccer ball and also predict which team the player is based on the color of their jersey.
+See example gif below of the wonderfull team goal of Arsenal against Leicester. we can identify all the players + referees, the soccer ball and also predict in which team the player is, based on the color of their jersey.
 (These teams have obviously a great jersey for recognition on a green pitch)
-The soccer Ball wasn't easily recognized because of it's size , I managed to find it with OpenCV manipulations ( filter : Canny, BGR2GRAY, HSV Boundaries ; Circles :findContours , minEnclosingCircle )
+The soccer Ball wasn't easily recognized because of it's size with Tensorflow.
+I managed to find it with OpenCV manipulations ( filter : Canny, BGR2GRAY, HSV Boundaries ; Circles :findContours , minEnclosingCircle )

 ![](result.gif)